Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Problem Description and Related Work

 As an important class of EAs, MAs have achieved success on a wide range of complex optimization problems~\cite{ong1,ong2,coello2010,coello2020,coello2023}.
-Specifically, MAs have been the state-of-the-art methods for various VRPs, including the traveling salesman problem (TSP)~\cite{haoTSP2024,meiyiTSP}, capacitated vehicle routing problem (CVRP)~\cite{vidalOR, RN7143}, vehicle routing problem with time windows (VRPTW)~\cite{huanghanVRPTW,VRPSPDTW3}, vehicle routing with simultaneous pickup-delivery and time windows (VRPSPDTW)~\cite{VRPSPDTW1,VRPSPDTW2}, electric vehicle routing problem (EVRP)~\cite{EV1,OngEV2024}, and routing problems with intermediate facilities~\cite{RN6205}.
-Compared to these problems, GVRP-PCAFS is primarily distinguished by its requirement to explicitly consider potential waiting times at AFSs to avoid route duration violations.
-Given this, instantiating MAs to GVRP-PCAFS requires carefully incorporating problem-specific knowledge into the algorithm design, including global search and local search heuristics.
+Specifically, MAs have been the state-of-the-art methods for various VRPs, including the traveling salesman problem (TSP)~\cite{haoTSP2024,meiyiTSP}, capacitated VRP (CVRP)~\cite{vidalOR, RN7143}, VRP with time window (VRPTW)~\cite{huanghanVRPTW,VRPSPDTW3}, VRP with simultaneous pickup-delivery and time windows (VRPSPDTW)~\cite{VRPSPDTW1,VRPSPDTW2}, electric VRP (EVRP)~\cite{EV1,OngEV2024}, and routing problems with intermediate facilities~\cite{RN6205}.
+Compared to these problems, GrVRP-PCAFS is primarily distinguished by its requirement to explicitly consider potential waiting times at AFSs to avoid route duration violations.
+These early contributions provide foundational insights into the design of effective exploration–exploitation strategies in MA-based methods, such as population management~\cite{review07MAPM}, diversity control~\cite{review07MAadaptivepenalties}, and adaptive penalty mechanisms~\cite{review07MAdiversity}.
+They have informed the development of our proposed METS algorithm.
 In the next section, the proposed METS algorithm is presented.